shelbywengreen/genomics-project/README.md

 # Single-Cell RNA+ATACseq Analysis of B-Cell Lymphoma with SEACells

 #### Motivation
 B-cell lymphomas are largely determined by the interplay between gene expression and chromatin accessibility.
-We seek to find regulatory elements tumor B-cells and healthy B-cells in our dataset by integrating rna and atac-seq data using the metacell method SEACells to deal with the sparsity of single cell data
+We seek to find regulatory elements in tumor B-cells and healthy B-cells in our dataset by integrating rna and atac-seq data using the metacell method SEACells to deal with the sparsity of single cell data

 #### Dependencies